Talamantez/claude-vscode/README.md

 The reliable, polished VS Code extension for Claude AI integration.
 Ask questions, generate documentation, and get AI assistance - all without leaving your editor.

+## It Just Works
+No complex setup.
+No unexpected behaviors.
+Select text, right-click, and get your response in a clean, properly-managed window.
+Every time.

 ## Why Pro?
 - **Rock-solid Stability**: Extensively tested window management, reliable response handling, and proper state preservation
 - **Clean Interface**: Responses appear exactly where they should, every time